-These books are available on short loan from the library or as an e-book, and can be purchased through the University Cooperative Bookshop.
+These books are available on short loan from the library or as an e-book, and can be purchased online.
 They are recommended texts and will provide background reading, but will not be directly referenced in class.

 Other readings and material relevant to the lectures and tutorials will be made available through the unit Canvas site.

 In addition, the following book is recommended reading: